 Joint MA/JD in Economics

-The Master of Arts in Economics and Juris Doctor joint program prepares graduates to address the steadily increasing influence of economic analysis on the law through its effect on legal scholarship and on judicial decisions.
+Wayne State's Joint Master of Arts in Economics and Juris Doctor program prepares graduates to address the steadily increasing influence of economic analysis on the law through its effect on legal scholarship and judicial decisions.

 A course in law and economics is now part of the standard curriculum of the leading law schools.
 A majority of the federal judiciary has now had a short formal course in law and economics provided at one of these research centers.
 Almost any recent issue of a major law journal will include several articles employing economic analysis, often including diagrams and a formal mathematical model.
 The use of econometric analysis is now routine in the top twenty law journals.